Quicasha/internship-ml-productivity-classifier/README.md

 Accurate occupancy detection has practical, real-world applications such as:

-- 🏢 smart building automation,
+- 🏢 smart building automation;
-- ⚡ energy efficiency optimization,
+- ⚡ energy efficiency optimization;
-- ❄️ HVAC system control,
+- ❄️ HVAC system control;
 - 🔒 privacy-preserving presence detection (no cameras involved).

 The dataset used in this project is **widely referenced in academic literature**,